'Price is Right' made history and everyone lost their minds

 For those who missed out on this record-breaking moment, here's what happened...

-Because this is Drew Carrey's 10th season hosting the show, anyone who lands on $1.00 while spinning the wheel gets $10,000 straight away.
+Because this is Drew Carey's 10th season hosting the show, anyone who lands on $1.00 while spinning the wheel gets $10,000 straight away.

 So the show's last three contestants head to the wheel and the first one lands on $1.00...then the second one too...then the third gets a combined $1.00 on his two spins!